-5 ways to use fresh figs you haven't thought of
+5 ways to use fresh figs

-Here at the Israeli Kitchen, there's no substitute for fresh, wholesome foods in our recipes.
-To that end, it's tremendously important to understand which fruits and vegetables are at their peak of freshness and which require a few months' wait time before purchasing (or harvesting, if you're of the farm-to-table persuasion).
+There’s no substitute for fresh, wholesome foods in our recipes.
+To that end, it’s tremendously important to understand which fruits and vegetables are at their peak of freshness and which require a few months’ wait time before purchasing (or harvesting, if you’re of the farm-to-table persuasion).

 Fig cobbler

-To keep her beloved fresh figs from spoiling, Israeli Kitchen's Miriam Kresh made this cobbler as an alternative to the usual peach or apple cobblers.
-It's light, just sweet enough, and a breeze to prepare.
+To keep her beloved fresh figs from spoiling, Miriam Kresh made this cobbler as an alternative to the usual peach or apple cobblers.
+It’s light, just sweet enough, and a breeze to prepare.

 Fig bruschetta